 5 Simple Ways Leaders Turn Love into Action

-- They kill judgement, even if it’s ugly – At the end of the day, we can only control ourselves.
+At the end of the day, we can only control ourselves.
 We all have flaws, we all have brokenness, we all fall short of perfect.
-Let’s be people who extend grace and enable those around us to feel the power of acceptance – no matter where they are weak.
+Let's be people who extend grace and enable those around us to feel the power of acceptance – no matter where they are weak.

-- They forgive, even if they’re not sorry -Beyond grace, people need forgiveness.
+Beyond grace, people need forgiveness.
 In a world a of unresolved conflict, shame and deep seated pain, a powerful gesture of love is the extension of forgiveness.
-Whether it’s small or large, let it go, and witness the overwhelming power of love unfold before your eyes.
+Whether it's small or large, let it go, and witness the overwhelming power of love unfold before your eyes.

-- They affirm, even if they don’t agree – As our friends and family share their hopes and dreams, lets be people who strengthen their vision by empowering them with loving affirmations.
-From shared excitement to words of encouragement, this simple detail can change someone’s world.
+As our friends and family share their hopes and dreams, lets be people who strengthen their vision by empowering them with loving affirmations.
+From shared excitement to words of encouragement, this simple detail can change someone's world.

-- They use their ears, even if it’s boring – To offer a fellow human the opportunity to share their heart in the form of a long-winded conversation has more power than we will ever know.
+To offer a fellow human the opportunity to share their heart in the form of a long-winded conversation has more power than we will ever know.
 Having an ear to hear can often times deliver a much needed moment of clarity or even the catalyst to overdue healing.

-- They defend, even if it’s tough – We must remember people are still people.
+We must remember people are still people.
 We are fragile, weak, and in desperate need of acceptance and community.
-While the rest of the world tears down people who may be ugly to “cultures” standards, let’s vow to stand for the weak, the broken, and the ugly, even if it’s tough.
+While the rest of the world tears down people who may be ugly to “cultures” standards, let's vow to stand for the weak, the broken, and the ugly, even if it's tough.